 The day passes with the king busy with his work and the three foreigners relaxing and preparing for the night.
 At nightfall, the king returns to the chamber where they had met in the morning.
 For the first time, he sees that the three youths don't look like brahmins although they are dressed like them.
 Their hands are battle-scarred.
 Their arms show the marks of holding a bow.
 Their body built, especially the bigger one standing behind, are unusual and powerful.

 By this time, Jarasandha probably has also got an update on how one of the hills that used to protect his city is razed to the the ground, and he must be suspecting every foreigner.
 So he comes straight to the point and asks them who they really are.
-Krishna reveals their names, and their reason for entering his city.
-He asks Jarasandh to release the kings from his dungeons, or fight.
+Krishna also lays all the cards on the table upfront, reveals their names, and their reason for entering his city.
+He asks Jarasandh to release the kings from his dungeons, or fight a duel.
 Jarasandh plainly refuses, and agrees to fight a hand to hand duel.

 This is where Krishna plays a deadly gamble - he gives Jarasandh the choice to choose his opponents, knowing fully well that only Bhima is capable of wrestling with the mighty warrior.
 But also knowing that Jarasandh is so filled with self-appreciation, that he will most likely choose Bhima anyway.